Understanding the Testing of VR Applications

 VR App Testing:

-- VR app testing depends on specialized hardware.
+- It depends on specialized hardware.
 To make sure that these products function properly is to test them on different devices and against all requirements.
-Such as using Oculus Rift or the HTC Vive, both of which connect to personal computers for a powerfully immersive VR experience.
+Such as using Oculus Rift or the HTC Vive, both of which connect to personal computers for a powerfully immersive experience.
 Other hardware Samsung Gear Google Daydream, work with the user’s smartphone to create a more mobile VR experience

-- In VR testing, Tester needs to test the extra dimensions that are added to the field of view.
+- Tester needs to test the extra dimensions that are added to the field of view.

 - Protected VR testing station is required for engineers and testers to move without fear of being hurt

-- A team which is less sensitive to VR sickness is required so that the testing is complete on time.
+- A team which is less sensitive to VR sickness is required so that everything is complete on time.

 Objective and purpose of VR App testing:

-- Testing ensures the correct or expected behavior of any particular application or device at hand.
-Testing of VR applications has its own nuances, due to its complexity and aspects pertaining to the human-machine interface.
+- Ensures the correct or expected behavior of any particular application or device at hand.
+VR applications have its own nuances, due to its complexity and aspects pertaining to the human-machine interface.

 - Manual Testing is considered for evaluating the application’s user interaction.
 Manual tests specifically help to gauge the user’s interaction with the applications and whether it leads to the desired outcome.